TheLastVvV/phnamefinder/README.md

 # About:
   OSINT : find names connected to any phone number
 # Usage :
-ruby main.rb
+``ruby main.rb``

-1- enter country code from list or any other country code for example:US 2- enter the phone number for example
+1- Enter country code from list or any other country code for example:US

+2- Enter the phone number for example

 +90 212 555 1212

-country code +90   = TR
+Country code +90   = TR

-phone number:2125551212
+Phone number:2125551212

 ``
 Enter the country code: TR ``